react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ### `<TabViewPagerScroll />`

-Pager component based on `ScrollView` (default on iOS)
+Pager component based on `ScrollView` (default on iOS).

-It accepts the following props,
+#### Props

 - `animationEnabled` - whether to enable page change animation
 - `swipeEnabled` - whether to enable swipe gestures
 - `children` - React Element(s) to render

 ### `<TabViewPagerAndroid />`

-Pager component based on `ViewPagerAndroid` (default on Android)
+Pager component based on `ViewPagerAndroid` (default on Android).

-It accepts the following props,
+#### Props

 - `animationEnabled` - whether to enable page change animation
 - `swipeEnabled` - whether to enable swipe gestures
 - `children` - React Element(s) to render

 ### `<TabBar />`

-Material design themed top tab bar
+Material design themed tab bar.
+Can be used as both top and bottom tab bar.

-It accepts the following props,
+#### Props

 - `getLabelText` - optional callback which receives the current scene and returns the tab label
 - `renderIcon` - optional callback which receives the current scene and returns a React Element to be used as a icon
 - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `renderIndicator` - optional callback which receives the current scene and returns a React Element to be used as a tab indicator
 - `renderBadge` - optional callback which receives the current scene and returns a React Element to be used as a badge
-- `onTabPress` - optional callback invoked on tab press, useful for things like scroll to top; receives the scene of the tab that was pressed
+- `onTabPress` - optional callback invoked on tab press which receives the scene for the pressed tab, useful for things like scroll to top
 - `pressColor` - color for material ripple (Android >= 5.0 only)
 - `pressOpacity` - opacity for pressed tab (iOS and Android < 5.0 only)
 - `scrollEnabled` - whether to enable scrollable tabs
-- `tabStyle` - style object for the tab
+- `tabStyle` - style object for the individual tabs in the tab bar
-- `indicatorStyle` - style object for the tab indicator
+- `indicatorStyle` - style object for the active indicator
-- `labelStyle` - style object for the tab label
+- `labelStyle` - style object for the tab item label
 - `style` - style object for the tab bar